unkcpz/AEP/010_replace_rabbitmq/readme.md

 There is a typical case that one bundled operation relys on both.
 When dispatch a task to worker by two table lookup, an internal message `IMessage::TaskLaunch(Uuid)` first fired from a dispatch which runs concurrently.
 The message is relayed to worker client by parsing the message and convert it to an external message with type `ExMessage::TaskLaunch(Uuid)`, which send to the correspond worker.

+(Needs polish) For `TaskLaunch`, in experimenting with a mocked task pool, I found that it required to passing message with both task id in the coordinator's table and the record it in the DB so the worker knows which task's real entity to recorver from.
+If multiple task pools are going to be supported in the future, the task pool also needs to be registered and has a identity to reach the agreement between actioner and workers.
+For the first implementation, only `record_id` is passing with the `task_id` of the table.
+The record_id is the id of the corresponded DB index for finding the node to recorver task from.

 (This paragragh need to be changed.
 It makes little sense to distinguish message based on transition type.
 Makes more sense to just to have regular message type and the type when it can not be serialized.
 The codec is independent of message difinition.)